 </ img>

-Samsung Galaxy Note10 + runs on Android 9 OSPie with shell One UI version 1.5.
-We first met One UI in the Galaxy S10 + review, then version 1.1 was used, although there were no fundamental changes, it seems that the main emphasis is on optimization.
-The shell is very good: comfortable, functional and works very smartly.
-Recall in a nutshell the main features.
-The interface is completely redrawn in its own style, there is a "night mode", it is also a black theme of the interface.
-Organization of the workspace has remained familiar: either only desktops, or with a separate application menu, plus there is a simplified mode with large icons.
-It is possible to change the grid size on desktops, in the application menu and curtain.
-In various menus, functional elements are shifted to the bottom of the screen when turned on for easy access on large screens.
-There is also a reduced screen mode:
+Samsung Galaxy Note10+ runs on Android 9 OSPie with One UI version 1.5.
+We first got acquainted with One UI in the review of the Galaxy S10+, then version 1.1 was used, although there were no fundamental changes, it seems that the main emphasis was on optimization.
+The shell is very good: convenient, functional and works very quickly.
+Let us briefly recall the main features.
+The interface is completely redrawn in its own style, there is a “night mode”, also known as a black interface theme.
+The organization of the workspace remains familiar: either only desktops, or with a separate application menu, plus there is a simplified mode with large icons.
+It is possible to change the grid size on desktops, in the application menu and the curtain.
+In various menus, functional elements are moved to the bottom of the screen when turned on for easy access on larger screens.
+There is also a small screen mode:

 </ img>